Darkcybe/darkcybe.github.io/_posts/2022-09-12-ETH_Tools_Nmap.md

 |   date: 2022-08-14T05:30:32
 |_  start_date: N/A
 ```
-1. From the example above are several open ports, with Nmap attributing Service and Version details based on header details returnd by the target host.
+1. From the example above are several open ports, with Nmap attributing Service and Version details based on header details returned by the target host.
 This information can provide valuable insight into the hosts role, potential vulnerabilities, targets for further enumeration consequently and attack entry points.
 2. Based on the above port details, we can ascertain the the server 10.20.30.40 is a Domain Controller, with ports relating to Kerberos and LDAP being observed.
 The trailing section details Nmap script execution details that identify that SMB version 3.1.1 is in use on the host.

 # Sources